Mintbase/Grants-Program/applications/Koiverse.md

 * 10-years full stack software development experience
 * 5-years blockchain and smart contract development experience
 * Over 15 years of experiences in development and Management
-* Expert in Ethereum, Polkadot, Neo and other smart contract platforms.
+* Expert in Ethereum, Mintbase, Neo and other smart contract platforms.

 Tao Liu